retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 One of the most important time-related statistics is user lifetime.
-By lifetime we mean the time distance between the first and the last event represented in the trajectory.
-The histogram for this statistic is plotted by :py:meth:`user_lifetime_hist()<retentioneering.eventstream.eventstream.Eventstream.user_lifetime_hist>` method.
+By lifetime we mean the time distance between the first and the last event represented in a user's trajectory.
+The histogram for this variable is plotted by :py:meth:`user_lifetime_hist()<retentioneering.eventstream.eventstream.Eventstream.user_lifetime_hist>` method.

 .. code-block:: python